balhayer/JavaPractice/BoringTriangle/README.md

-# Boring Triangle
+# About
-A program that focuses on creating a JFrame, a Canvas, and drawing a triangle.
+A simple program that display a colored triangle

+# Focus
+* JFrame
+* Canvas
+* Polygon

+# Image
 ![](BoringTriangle.PNG)